Galleria Borghese logo

 Christ in the Sepulchre

 First documented in connection with the Borghese Collection in 1693, this painting was initially attributed to Raphael and later to the Carracci school.
-Yet critics subsequently rejected its association with artistic circles of Bologna, rather proposing those of Rome and – more recently – the name of Giulio Romano.
+Yet critics subsequently rejected its association with artistic circles of Bologna, rather proposing those of Rome and – more recently – the name of Giulio Romano and Ippolito Costa.
 The panel represents John the Evangelist, Nicodemus and Joseph of Arimathea as they place Christ’s body in the tomb.
 To the right are depicted Mary Magdalene with Our Lady of Sorrows, held up by the pious women.

 Object details